nakato/nixos-sbc/README.md

 ## Bootstrap images

-Bootstrap images are provided for use when a board of the same architecture as the target, with nix installed, is not available to produce a pre-customised image.
+Bootstrap images can be used when you want to produce a bootable system without pre-customising the devices configuration.
+These images are best built on the same architecture as the target system to take advantage of caching; however, they can be cross-compiled if required.

+`nix build "github:nakato/nixos-sbc#sdImages.${buildHostArchitecture}.sdImage-${manufacturer}-${model}"`
+For example:
+`nix build "github:nakato/nixos-sbc#sdImages.x86_64-linux.sdImage-bananapi-bpir4"`

 Once the image is provisioned onto the SD card, the device will DHCP on all available interfaces.
 Log into the root user with the password